bazed85-arch/sql_learning/02-ddl-and-types/mistakes.md

 9. **Run the experiment** instead of arguing about what the parser accepts.
 10. **A rule written in a file is not yet a rule available in the head.** The gap closes on exercises, not on rewrites.
+11. **A check whose result changes nothing is not a check.** Verify that the conclusion follows from the answers, not from the source the answers were supposed to test.
 ---

 ## Scorecard — Topic 2 (in progress)